lkora/KupujemProdajem-browsing-helper/README.md

 # KupujemProdajem webcrawler
-A small script that scrapes www.kupujemprodajem.com products using Scrapy, the open source framework for extracting the data, and wrapping it in a page.
+A small script that scrapes <a href="https://www.kupujemprodajem.com">KupujemProdajem</a> products using <a href="https://scrapy.org/">Scrapy</a>, and wrapping it in an easily readable page.